 FlightStream® has a very modular programming architecture, which allows us at Research in Flight to continually add specialized toolboxes to further enhance the FlightStream® experience.
 Many of these toolboxes are available to all our users, and some specialized toolboxes are made for specific users.
 Visit our Services pager to learn more about getting our team to design a toolbox specifically catered to your needs!

 Some of the common toolboxes are available to all users.
 The Solver Sweeper toolbox allows users to automate large data collection sweeps on their FlightStream® simulations.
-The NPSS toolbox allows you to do detailed propulsion system modeling and simulation directly in conjunction with the FlightStream® flow solver.
+The Boundary Layer Ingestion (BLI) toolbox allows you to do detailed propulsion system modeling and simulation directly in conjunction with the FlightStream® flow solver.
 The Stability & Control toolbox allows the S&C engineer to gather large amounts of data relevant to their work without the need of dedicated CFD analysts or experience.

-These toolboxes are provided free of charge for the FlightStream® Professional edition, although some NASA software (such as NPSS) are proprietary government software which are available only to U.S Persons and U.S. corporate organizations only.
-Users of the FlightStream® Student editions who meet the government restrictions can also access these toolboxes as part of their limited-term student licenses.
+These toolboxes are provided free of charge for the FlightStream® Professional edition, although some toolboxes (such as the BLI Toolbox) are proprietary industry software which are available only via permission.
+Users of the FlightStream® Student editions can also request to use these toolboxes for academic research.